ldizo/register-app-argoCD/README.md

     - New password: **adminadmin*
     - Confirm Password ***adminadmin***
     - Click now on "Update"
+    - Immediately you click on "updates", it takes you directly to the SonarQube Dashboard
   - It takes you to the SonarQube DASHBOARD
   - {You will see it "**PASSED**" or "**FAILED**" for the build on this DASHBOARD

+  # - SONARQUBE DASHBOARD -
+  ** Now, create a Sonarqube Webhook, to directly hookup Sonarqube with Jenkins in order to perform it Software Composition Analysis (Static Code Analysis) test before the Build
+  - So, on the SonarQube Dashboard, locate "**Aministrator**" at the top and click on it
+    - Then locate "**Configuration** and click on the drop down beside it to populate "Webhook" that you will click on it
+    - Click on "**Webhook**"
+    - Then click on "**Create**" at the top right to create a Webhook
+      - Name: **Sonarqube-webhook**
+      - URL: http://172.31.0.62:8080/sonarqube-webhook/     {The IP address used here is the Public IP of the Jenkins-Server}
+      - Secret:
+      - Now, click on "Create" to create this Webhook

+  **(5) Integrate SonarQube with Jenkins**

+  So, in the SonarQube Dashboard or UI
+  - Click on your Account icon or picture at the top right
+  - Then click on "Security" up at the top
+  - Under the "**Generate Tokesn**"
+    - Name of the Token: **jenkins-sonarqube-token**
+    - Type: **Global Analysis Token**
+    - Expires: **No expiration**
+    - Then, click on "**Generate**" to generate the token
+    - Now, copy the token to store it somewhere in your Local System, as we shall use this token to create its credentials under Jenkins

+  - Now, go or navigate to the Jenkins Dashboard and click on "Manage Jenkins"
+  - Then locate and click on "**Credentials**"
+  - Under "Stores Scoped to Jenkins" and under "Domain"
+    - click on (global)
+    - Then click on "Add credentials" in the middle
+      - Kind: **secret text**
+      - Secret: ***<paste that sonarqube token that you copied here>***
+      - ID: **Jenkins-sonarqube-token**
+    - Now, click on "Create"

+  # Install and Configure few plugins on Jenkins.
+  - So, go again to the Jenkins Dashboard and click on "Manage Jenkins"
+  - Locate and click on "Available plugins"
+  - In the search box, type and search for "**sonar**"
+    - Check the box on "**SonarQube Scannar**"
+    - Check also the box on "**SonarQube Gates**"
+    - Also check the box on "**Quality Gates**"
+  - Now, click on "install" at the top right
+  - Scroll down and click on "**Restart Jenkins**" to restart it.
+    - When installation is completed,
+     - Ignore the warning signs because we have created the sonarqube Database already which is postgresql

+  # Now, proceed to add this SonarQube Server to Jenkins.
+  - So, go to Jenkins and click again on "Manage Jenkins"
+  - Then click on "system"
+    - Scroll down to locate and click on "**Add sonarqube**" under "SonarQube Installations".
+    - Name: **sonarqube-server**
+    - Server URL: